When We Have Solved It, Let Us Learn to Find God in All His Works of Nature.

 THE LESSON—That we shall find the loving presence of God everywhere in nature, if we but seek Him.

-This illustration, dealing with a popular pastime, points to a great lesson, the fact that God is to be found in all our natural surroundings, if we but seek for Him in the same manner that we endeavor to find the unseen in other ways.
+This illustration, dealing with a popular pastime, points to a great lesson, the fact that God is to be found in all our natural surroundings, if

 "How many of the boys and girls are fond of puzzle pictures?
 Hold up your hands.
 Ah, I thought so.
 I believe nearly everyone likes puzzles; we are attracted to many things which possess an element of mystery.
 So I am going to draw a little puzzle landscape today and see if we can get a lesson from it.
 [Draw the landscape, naming the objects as you complete them—the tree, the land, the water, the distant foliage, and so on, finishing Fig. 41.
 This completes the drawing for the entire talk.]